Azure-Samples/ms-identity-python-on-behalf-of/README.md

     flask run
   ```

 - On VS Code:

  1. Open VS Code in the FlaskAPI project folder
+ 2. Open the command palette (ctrl+shift+P) and select `Python: Select Interpreter` and choose the virtual environment that you installed the project into.
-   2. Run the **Python: Flask** launch configuration
+ 3. Run the **Python: Flask** launch configuration

 ### DjangoUI